 In 2012, I was awarded a Research Grant by the MARCS Institute for the project ‘Aviation Communication: A study of communication problems for EL2 pilots in the Australian Aviation Environment’, which allowed me and my colleague Brett Molesworth from UNSW to conduct experiments in a flight simulator.
-We recently published the book Aviation English: A lingua franca for pilots and air traffic controllers, which will soon come out in paperback.
+Together with Candace Farris, we recently published the book Aviation English: A lingua franca for pilots and air traffic controllers, which will soon come out in paperback.

 · Dominique Estival, Candace Farris and Brett R.C.
 Molesworth.
 (2016) Aviation English: A Lingua Franca for Pilots and Air Traffic Controllers.
 Series: Routledge Research in English for Specific Purposes.
 Brian Paltridge and Sue Starfield (Eds.)

 · Brett Molesworth and Dominique Estival.
 (2015).
 “Miscommunication in general aviation: The influence of external factors on communication errors”.
 Safety Science, 73, pp.73–79.

 · Raymond, Jang, Brett R. C. Molesworth, Marion Burgess and Dominique Estival.
 (2014).
 “Improving Communication in General Aviation through the use of Noise Cancelling Headphones”.
 Safety Science, 62 (2014) pp. 499-504.

 · D. Estival & B. Molesworth (2012).
 "Radio Miscommunication: EL2 Pilots in the Australian General Aviation environment”.
 Linguistics and the Human Sciences.
 Vol. 5.3, pp.351–78. (pdf).